Making CBD sustainable, organic and eco-friendly

 Hemp grows at a rapid rate, meaning a higher production rate can be achieved through the use of a small portion of land, improving efficiency.
 Not only that, but since it’s a hardy, competitive plant that grows deep roots, it requires very little in the way of pesticides.
 In turn, these roots enable the hemp plant to source water and nutrients well below the topsoil, ensuring the ground isn’t drained of vital minerals.

 Significantly, it’s also been shown that hemp has a positive impact on the soil surrounding it, removing traces of heavy metals to ensure a cleaner end result.
 This is also reflected in hemp’s positive impact on the air quality - one study shows that every ton of hemp grown processes 1.63 tonnes of carbon.
 This puts hemp in the upper percentile of plants in terms of air purification.
+Who knew all that went into our CBD Muscle Balm?

-Harvesting and transport
+Harvesting and transporting CBD

 Due to their quick growth rate and the manner in which the plants reach deep into the soil whilst also feed back into the earth, harvesting hemp allows for an easy rotation after each period of harvesting.
 Whereas some fields will need fallow years quite quickly, this process takes much longer with hemp.